So, You Don’t Think Sunscreen Is Important?

 Using light from the bulbs in light fixtures for many years will result in, low-dose UV exposure.
 This can cause accumulative skin damage.

-Additional studies must be done to determine the lowest dose capable of inducing damage in photosensitive (A condition in which the skin becomes very sensitive to sunlight or other forms of ultraviolet light and may burn easily) patients.
+Additional studies must be done to determine the lowest dose capable of inducing damage in photosensitive persons.

 She wore no other makeup but relied on sunscreen alone.
 When I asked her about her skincare routine, she said that it was important to protect our skin from light bulbs!

 Clouds can block some UVB, the burning part of the UV rays, but UVA can still get through.
-You may tan without sunburn as well on cloudy days.
+You may even tan a little as well on cloudy days.